osber1/loans/README.md

 TODO:

 - [x] Start using Redis for ip validation.

 - [x] Enable Testcontainers.

 - [x] Migrate from FlyWay to Liquidbase.

-- [ ] Use ip validation in filter, not in service.
+- [x] Use ip validation in filter, not in service.

+- [ ] Add full CRUD for client and loans.

+- [ ] Add Spring Security with JWT tokens on every request (okta or keycloak).

+- [ ] Users receive email on registration and have to confirm email.

+- [ ] FE with Angular.